Satomi Suzuki: Breaststroke Swimmer from Japan Who Has Also Had Success Internationally

 A few photos of Satomi Suzuki celebrating her success

-Satomi Suzuki wins bronze and silver at the 2012 Summer Olympic Games
+Satomi Suzuki wins a Bronze and Silver Medal at the 2012 Summer Olympic Games In London, England

 It became official that Satomi was chosen to be a member of the Japanese national swimming team for the London Olympics which took place in August 2012.
 The announcement came at the Ajinomoto Training Center on April 9, 2012.
 A month later in May 2012, Satomi won three more events in the Japan Open.
 These events were the 50, 100, and 200 meter breaststroke respectively.
 In the 2012 Summer Olympics, she won a bronze medal in the 100 meter breaststroke and then won a silver medal in the 200 meter breaststroke.
 Among her other notable accomplishments, Satomi holds the Japanese records in the long course swimming for the 50 meter and 100 meter breaststroke.
 In the short course swimming events, she also holds the Japanese record for the 50 meter and 100 meter breaststroke.
 Satomi revealed that she has future plans of doing voice acting for video games and anime.